-The total number of interrupts in DM35x exceeds 64, which is the maximum number of interrupts supported by the ARM Interrupt Controller (AINTC) module.
+The total number of interrupts in the device exceeds 64, which is the maximum number of interrupts supported by the ARM Interrupt Controller (AINTC) module.
 Therefore, several interrupts are multiplexed, and you must use the register ARM_INTMUX in the System Control Module to select the interrupt source for multiplexed interrupts.
 In particular, the interrupt for UART2 is multiplexed.
-Refer to the TMS320DM35x DMSoC ARM Subsystem Reference Guide for more information on the System Control Module and ARM Interrupt Controller.
+For more information on the System Control Module and ARM Interrupt Controller, refer to the TMS320DM335 Digital Media System-on-Chip (DMSoC) ARM Subsystem Reference Guide (SPRUFX7).